xxiamdsk/LeetHubLite/README.md

-## LeetSyncLite GitHub Action v1.0.0 Release
+## LeetHubLite GitHub Action v1.0.0 Release

 ### Overview

-We are thrilled to announce the release of LeetSyncLite GitHub Action v1.0!
+We are thrilled to announce the release of LeetHubLite GitHub Action v1.0!
 This action is designed to simplify the process of syncing your LeetCode submissions directly to your GitHub repository, making it easier than ever to track and share your coding progress.

 ### Key Features